OmarAbdelsalam-Tech/Predicting-BikeRentals/README.md

 # Predicting-BikeRentals
-I used Linear Regression to predict the amount of bikes that would be rented out based on a series of data.
+In this project I used Linear Regression to predict the amount of bikes that would be rented out based on a series of data.